MarcinK21/Learning/README.md

-# UniProjects
-The repository containts collection of parts of my exercises, learning progress, and projects undertaken during my studies in data analysis.
+## The repository containts collection of parts of my exercises, learning progress, and projects undertaken during my studies in data analysis.